Lego Star Wars: The Video Game: Reception and legacy

+During the 9th Annual Interactive Achievement Awards, Lego Star Wars received a nomination for "Family Game of the Year", which was ultimately awarded to Guitar Hero.

 The game was the thirteenth best-selling game of 2005.
 Figures released by The NPD Group show the PlayStation 2 version as the tenth best-selling single-platform title of 2005.
 The game's worldwide sales total exceeded 3.3 million units in March 2006 and 6.7 million in May 2009.
 In the U.S., the Game Boy Advance version alone sold 580,000 units and earned $17 million by August 2006.
 During the period between January 2000 and August 2006, it was the 49th highest-selling game launched for the Game Boy Advance, Nintendo DS or PlayStation Portable in that country.

 The PlayStation 2 version received a "Double Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 600,000 units in the UK.
 By July 2006, the same console version had sold 1 million units in the U.S. alone.
 NextGen ranked it as the 54th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.

-It was one of The Best-Selling PS2 Games with more than four-fifths of the units sold on the PlayStation 2.

-The game's sequel, Lego Star Wars II: The Original Trilogy, was released in September 2006, while a compilation, Lego Star Wars: The Complete Saga, was released in November 2007 and Lego Star Wars III: The Clone Wars was released in March 2011.
-Lego Star Wars: The Force Awakens, based on the 2015 film of the same name, was released in June 2016, and Lego Star Wars: The Skywalker Saga, which depicts all nine films in the Skywalker Saga, including the three featured in Lego Star Wars: The Video Game, was released on April 5, 2022.
+The game's sequel, Lego Star Wars II: The Original Trilogy, was released in September 2006.
+It follows the events of the first three original Star Wars films A New Hope (1977), The Empire Strikes Back (1980), and Return of the Jedi (1983).
+Lego Star Wars II: The Original Trilogy and its predecessor, Lego Star Wars: The Video Game were compiled in Lego Star Wars: The Complete Saga, released in 2007.
+That game was also successful.
+Lego Star Wars III: The Clone Wars was released in March 2011, based on the 2008 animated Clone Wars film, and its follow-up television series of the same name.
+Lego Star Wars: The Force Awakens, based on the 2015 film of the same name, was released in June 2016, and Lego Star Wars: The Skywalker Saga, which depicts all nine films in the Skywalker Saga, including the three featured in Lego Star Wars: The Video Game, and was released on 5 April 2022.
+It also featured the playable films from The Complete Saga and Lego Star Wars: The Force Awakens, along with the other two films of the trilogy, The Last Jedi and The Rise of Skywalker.